wangyu-2012520/Bash_Implementation/README.md

 ```

 ## example
-here is the example for loop all docker-compose files, each docker-compose file contains a set of test scenarios;
+here is the example for loop all docker-compose files, each docker-compose file contains a set of test scenarios; By doing this, we are able to put bash file (test scenarios only for functional test)as part of CI (or known as CI with test).

 ```
 yourfilenames='./*.yml'